fabianleeaws/firehoseanalytics/doc-module-02.md

-## Simulating Real-Time Data ingestion with Kinesis Data Generator (KDG)
+## Simulating Real-Time Data Ingestion with Kinesis Data Generator (KDG)

 For the sake of this lab, we will be using Amazon Kinesis Data Generator (KDG) to simulate a live stream of data.
 This a a tool open sourced by AWS available on: https://awslabs.github.io/amazon-kinesis-data-generator/web/help.html